schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 where $A$ is the conductor’s cross-sectional area, $l$ is its length, and $R$ is the resistance.
 Conductivity is measured in Siemens per meter ($\text{S}~\text{m}^{-1}$), where $[\text{S}] = [\Omega^{-1}] = [\text{A/V}]$.

-To quantify the relationship between salt concentration and conductivity, a calibration curve is recorded by measuring the conductivity of solutions with varying salt concentrations at a constant pH of 5.
+To quantify the relationship between salt concentration and conductivity, a calibration curve was recorded by measuring the conductivity of solutions with varying salt concentrations at a constant pH of 5.
-Conductivity values are recorded over one minute at predefined salt concentrations ($20~\text{mM}$, $270~\text{mM}$, $570~\text{mM}$, $770~\text{mM}$, and $1020~\text{mM}$).
+Conductivity values were recorded over one minute at predefined salt concentrations ($20~\text{mM}$, $270~\text{mM}$, $570~\text{mM}$, $770~\text{mM}$, and $1020~\text{mM}$).
-Since the relationship between salt concentration and conductivity is nonlinear, a quadratic function is fitted to the measured data using the least squares method.
+Since the relationship between salt concentration and conductivity is nonlinear, a quadratic function was fitted to the measured data using the least squares method.
 The results are shown in {numref}`fig_conductivity`.
-This function is then used to determine salt concentration from conductivity in subsequent analyses.
+This function was then used to determine salt concentration from conductivity in subsequent analyses.

 (uv_calibration)=
 ## Rescaling of the UV signal

-To compare simulations with experimental data, the UV signal must be converted into concentration values.
+To compare simulations with experimental data, the UV signal had to be converted into concentration values.
 For each experiment, a known amount of protein was injected into the column, and the UV signal was rescaled so that its integral matched this amount.
 Peak boundaries were defined by start and stop times, and baseline correction was applied where necessary.